-Council appoint Linda Nielson to serve on the Downtown Parking Commission as a Downtown Salmon Arm representative for the duration of
+THAT: Council appoint Linda Nielson to serve on the Downtown Parking Commission as a Downtown Salmon Arm representative for the duration of the current term which is scheduled to end on February 28, 2020.

 The Downtown Salmon Arm (DSA) has informed the City that Linda Nielson of RE-Market etc. was named as a Downtown Parking Commission representative.
 Linda Nielson will replace Heather Finn of A-finnity Comfort Solutions, who had started her term with the Commission in 2016 and tendered her resignation effective July 1, 2019.
 The intent is for Linda to serve out the remainder of the term which is scheduled to end on February 28, 2020.
 At that time, pursuant to Downtown Parking Commission Bylaw No. 1844, four (4) positions will be nominated by the Downtown Improvement Association for another two (2) year term.